ibm-s390-linux/s390-tools/README.md

 * dbginfo.sh:
   The tar package is required to archive collected data.

+* genprotimg:
+  For building genprotimg you need OpenSSL version 1.1.0 or newer installed (openssl-devel.rpm).
+Also required is glib2 (glib2-devel.rpm).
+Tip: you may skip the genprotimg build by adding `HAVE_OPENSSL=0` or `HAVE_GLIB2=0`.

+  The runtime requirements are: openssl-libs (>= 1.1.0) and glib2.

 * osasnmpd:
   You need at least the NET-SNMP 5.1.x package (net-snmp-devel.rpm) installed, before building the osasnmpd subagent.